The Honey Bee

 Drones live around 90 days.
 In the fall, in colder climates, the worker bees will begin to kill out the drones.
 They are no longer needed for winter, and they simply become a costly liability to the wintering hive.
 So, they are not allowed to winter in the hive, and die outside.
 In the fall, some beekeepers become concerned about the increased numbers of dead bees outside the hive entrance.
 A closer examination reveals these are the perishing drones who are no longer wanted.

 Finally, the worker bee.
 Worker bees are all female and they do not lay eggs.
 If a hive becomes queenless for a long period of time, a worker bee might begin laying unfertilized eggs as a result of the absence of the queen's pheromone.
 However, this only produces more drones and will not help a dying hive.
 It is believed that this is one of the last things a dying hive can do, produce drones to mate with other queens.
 It is easy to spot eggs laid by a worker.
 There is usually more than one egg per cell, and they are seldom at the bottom of the cell since the worker bee is shorter than the queen and cannot drop the egg on the bottom.

 The worker bee will work in the hive until she is around 21 days old.
 Then, she is rewarded her wings and begins foraging for nectar, water, pollen and propolis.
 In the summer, she will work herself to death, usually only living 30 days.

 As a new beekeeper, become familiar with the difference between the queen, the worker and the drone honeybee.

 We would appreciate your business.
-Come by and see us!
+Call us at 217-427-2678 or come by and see us!
 Directions to our place.